21 (Adele album): Music and influence

+21 is a primarily pop, soul, and traditional R&B album.
+J.D. of Rolling Stone said that Adele "created a burnished R&B sound that harks back to Sixties soul and mid-20th century jazz yet felt utterly present in our own moment".
+Music critic Carl Wilson wrote that on 21, she was an "R&B belter aiming to represent a more 'organic' presence on the charts for those who hear beat-driven pop as too plastic".
+As on her previous album, Adele used "the high emotional technology of classic R&B", Wilson said.

 21 bears influences of Adele's extended exposure to the music of the Southern United States during the North American leg of her 2008–2009 tour An Evening with Adele.
 Frequent smoke breaks with her tour bus driver, a Nashville, Tennessee native, resulted in her introduction to bluegrass and rockabilly, and the music of Garth Brooks, Wanda Jackson, Alison Krauss, Lady Antebellum, Dolly Parton, and Rascal Flatts.
 Adele developed an appreciation for the country genre, praising what she described as the immediacy of the themes and the straightforward narrative structure of many of the songs she listened to.

-She also expressed her enthusiasm at simply learning a new style of music.
-Although influenced by Adele's interest in country music at the time, 21 remains faithful to the Motown influences of 19 and exhibits both gospel and soul music inflections.
-Instruments such as the saxophone, harp, banjo, and the accordion contributed to its exploration of blues and soul.
+She also expressed her enthusiasm for simply learning a new musical style.
+Although influenced by Adele's interest in country music at the time, 21 remains faithful to the Motown influences of 19 and exhibits both gospel and soul music inflexions.
+Instruments such as the saxophone, harp, banjo, and accordion contributed to its exploration of blues and soul.
 The singer drew from the music of Mary J. Blige, Kanye West, Elbow, Mos Def, Alanis Morissette, Tom Waits, and Sinéad O'Connor in the cultivation of the album's sound and credited Yvonne Fair, Andrew Bird, Neko Case, and The Steel Drivers with its musical direction.